kubermatic-labs/kkp-using-argocd/README.md

 This same folder structure can be further expanded to add kubeone installations for additional environments like staging and prod.

 ### Installation of KKP with Argo Installation Steps
 For ease of installation, I have prepared a `Makefile` to just make commands easier to read.
 Internally, it just depends on helm, kubectl and kubermatic-installer binaries.

+While for my demo, provided files would work, you would need to look through each file under `dev` folder and customize the values as per your need.

+### Note about URLs:
+This demo codebase assumes `vj1.lab.kubermatic.io` as base URL for KKP.
+KKP Dashboard is available at this URL.
+So master argocd, all master tools like prometheus, grafana, etc are accessible at `*.vj1.lab.kubermatic.io`
+The seed need it's own DNS prefix which configured as `self.seed`.
+This prefix needs to be configured in Route53.

+Similarly, this demo creates 2nd seed named `india`.
+Thus, 2nd seed's argocd, prometheus, grafana etc are accessible at `*.india.vj1.lab.kubermatic.io`.
+And this seed's DNS prefix is `india.seed`.

+These names would come handy to understand below references to them and customize these values as per your setup.

 #### Installation of KKP Master-seed combo
 1. Install ArgoCD and all the ArgoCD Apps
     ```shell
-    cd temp-argocd-testing
+    cd <root directory of this repo>
     make deploy-argo-dev-master deploy-argo-apps-dev-master
     FIXME: move the argocd-app to be pulled from a repo?
 Right now referred from local in make target
     ```
-1. Tag the git with right label
-    TODO: Talk about what is right label
+1. Tag the git with right label.
+The make target creates a git tag with a pre-configured name: `dev-kkp-<kkp-version>` and pushes it to your git repository.
+This way, when you want to upgrade KKP version, you just need to update the KKP version at the top of Makefile and run this make target again.
     ```shell
     make push-git-tag-dev
     ```
 1. ArgoCD syncs nginx ingress and cert-manager automatically
 1. Manually update the DNS records so that ArgoCD is accessible.
-TODO: elaborate DNS naming structure
     ```shell
     # Apply DNS record manually in AWS Route53
     # vj1.lab.kubermatic.io and *.vj1.lab.kubermatic.io